GitbookIO/gitbook/README.md

 #### Plugins

-Plugins can used to extend your book functionnalities.
-Read [GitbookIO/plugin](https://github.com/GitbookIO/plugin) for more informations about how to build a plugin for gitbook.
+Plugins can used to extend your book's functionality.
+Read [GitbookIO/plugin](https://github.com/GitbookIO/plugin) for more information about how to build a plugin for gitbook.

 ##### Default plugins: